sdjeanmarie/Cybersecurity-Fundamentals/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?
+-What is the main advantage of automating configuration with Ansible?
 Ansible automation helps with the IAC and it also gives easy to read automation languge

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._